mongodb-developer/gdelt-primer/README.md

 1. Convert raw latitude, longitude strings to double type.
 Then, create GeoJSON points out of them.
 You can do this by running the `convert-geojson-pipeline.mongodb` aggregation.

-2. Compress the documents.
-You can do this by running the `compress-pipeline.mongodb` aggregation.
+2.Reshape Actor1, Actor2, and Action fields into subdocuments.
+You can do this by running the `reshape-subdocs-pipeline.mongodb` aggregation.

 ## News Record Walkthrough